hyeonjijung1/fpga-piano-audio-system/README.md

 # 🎹 Verilog Piano on Cyclone V (DE1-SoC)

-> A one‐click FPGA piano: real‐time audio generation, VGA visualization, and 16‐key button I/O—fully automated from synthesis to simulation.
+> A one‐click FPGA piano: real‐time audio generation, VGA visualization, and 16‐key button I/O. Fully automated from synthesis to simulation.

 ---